 - What do I plan to upgrade, fix, replace, etc. on the exterior?
-Will that have a positive affect on income or expenses?
+Will that have a positive effect on income or expenses?

 - What do I plan to upgrade, fix, replace, etc. on the interior?
-Will that have a positive affect on income or expenses?
+Will that have a positive effect on income or expenses?

 - Any other projects?
-(Exercise room, pool, repaving the parking lot, water conservation, etc.) Will that have a positive affect on income or expenses?
+(Exercise room, pool, repaving the parking lot, water conservation, etc.) Will that have a positive effect on income or expenses?

 - What aspects of the exterior and interior plan make you attracted to the property?